 Twenty-eight years ago this very day, I made my way down a flight of church basement stairs – the longest walk I’ve ever taken – in order to save my life.
-Although I was confused and terrified, I knew that if I wanted to live I would have to embrace a new way of life that would require soul-shaking honesty, a focus on my own personal inventory and not the inventory of others, and a willingness to make real amends.
-In short, if I wanted to recover from the disease that had me in its grip, everything would have to change, beginning with my self-delusion and denial – a painful process that was devastating in its demands, but ultimately, liberating.
+Although I was confused and terrified, I knew that if I wanted to live I would have to embrace a new way of life that would require soul-shaking honesty, an unsparing personal inventory, and a willingness to make real amends.
+In short, if I wanted to recover from the disease that had me in its grip, everything would have to change, beginning with my self-delusion and denial – a painful process that was devastating in its demands but, ultimately, liberating.

 Walking into that church 28 years ago has everything to do with my walking into this church today.

-When Ruby asked me to speak about white silence a couple of months ago, I wanted to say no, but I quickly realized that my no would stand as yet one more demonstration of the problem at hand – white silence.
+When Ruby asked me to speak about white silence a couple of months ago, I wanted to say no.

-Quite honestly, I would rather speak about almost anything else – the peril of nuclear weapons, the water crisis in Detroit, spiritual activism – anything, anything at all that would keep me wrapped in my cocoon of white comfort.
-Anything that would allow me to remain in that safe, warm place from which I can project a sense of control and competency, even when discussing, as I often do, the racism that undergirds virtually every injustice that exists in our world.
+Quite honestly, I would rather speak about almost anything else – the peril of nuclear weapons, the water crisis in Detroit, spiritual activism – anything at all that would keep me swaddled in my soft cocoon of white comfort.
+Anything that would allow me to remain in that safe place from which I can project a sense of control and competency, even when discussing, as I often do, the racism that undergirds virtually every injustice that exists in our world.
 Anything that would ward off that white-girl-fear-of-being- judged fragility that comes up when things get too personal.

-It’s one thing to talk about structural racism, white supremacy, anti-blackness in the classroom as a teacher or about the racism driving water shutoffs, gentrification, and home foreclosures on the street as an activist or about the journey to racial justice over coffee in private conversations as a friend with mentors, black and white, but it’s another thing to stand in front of a church and speak with rigorous honesty from my own lived experience.
+It’s one thing to talk about structural racism in the classroom as a teacher or about the institutional racism driving water shutoffs on the street as an activist or about white privilege in private conversations with mentors, black and white, but it’s another thing to stand in front of a church and speak with rigorous honesty from my own lived experience.